TheOdinProject/curriculum/web_development_101/installfest_prerequisites.md

 ```

 now you can easily access and safely edit your projects folder from inside wsl just by using the `~/Projects` directory instead of `/mnt/c/Users/<your windows user name>/Documents/Projects`.

+### Step 4: Install Git

+Git is a version control system that both allows you to easily save projects to the cloud, but also enables easy collaboration.
+Additionally, a lot of packages that you are going to need are stored there and we are going to need a way to get them to your computer.
+Go to [this](https://git-scm.com/download/win) link and download and then install git for windows. (it should start automatically.)
+You will then have access to it from both Windows and WSL.

+### Step 5 (optional): Make it Easier to Find

+If you want to, you can pin a link to ubuntu.exe to your start menu or your desktop.

+You can also run it from inside PowerShell (you no longer need to be running as an Admin) or the old school Command Prompt by typing `wsl`.

+If you run wsl inside PowerShell or Command Prompt, you can exit it by typing `exit` with no arguments.
+This returns you back to the normal windows file system.

 ## One last time